intrepidmatt/AnimationSugar/README.md

 When iterating on animations, it can be a pain to swap between the many method signatures of `UIView.animateWithDuration`.
 Also, multi-step animations that nest inside of completion blocks can quickly become an unreadabe mess.

-With AnimationSugar, options, delays, springs, and completion handlers can easily be added to or removed from a block of animations using fluent-style syntax.
-Avoid nested callback hell when chaining animations together by using the `thenAnimate()` method.

 It was built at [Intrepid](http://intrepid.io).

 ##Examples